 Man can control everything except a woman and a hurricane.
 Problems arise when these two impossibilities are one and the same.

 Love’s Reckless Rebel starts in Galveston, Texas, in 1849.
 Standing on a dock is Jacquelyn “Jake” Reid.
-Jacquelyn has just returned to Texas from a three-year exile to New Orleans enforced on her by her grandfather, Army General Harlan Reid, due to the Mexican-American war.
+Jacquelyn has just returned to Texas from a three-year exile to New Orleans enforced by her grandfather, Army General Harlan Reid, due to the Mexican-American War.

-While in New Orleans, Jacquelyn attended finishing schools–yes, plural–and lived with her aunt Florence.
-Florence’s taking Jacquelyn in was not an altruistic familial decision, but more a financial one.
+While in New Orleans, Jacquelyn attended finishing schools—yes, plural—and lived with her aunt Florence.
+Florence’s taking Jacquelyn in was not an altruistic familial decision but a financial one.

-Jacquelyn is supposed to be escorted back to Harlan’s plantation by a fellow named Jonathan Mason, but he doesn’t show up.
-When Jacquelyn goes looking for him, she finds a man in a hotel she thinks is Mason.
+Jacquelyn is supposed to be escorted back to Harlan’s plantation by Jonathan Mason, but he doesn’t show up.
+When Jacquelyn looks for him, she finds a man in a hotel she thinks is Mason.

-Who she really finds is Mason “Mace” Gallagher–this book’s hero.
-Mace is a former Texas Ranger, owner of a cotton commission company, and long-time thorn in the side of Harlan.
+Who she finds is Mason “Mace” Gallagher, this book’s hero.
+Mace is a former Texas Ranger, a cotton commission company owner, and a long-time thorn in Harlan’s side.

-When they meet, Mace does not dispel Jacquelyn’s misunderstanding that he is Jonathan Mason for a variety of reasons, one of which is that he is attracted to her.
+When they meet, Mace does not dispel Jacquelyn’s misunderstanding that he is Jonathan Mason for various reasons, one of which is that he is attracted to her.